How Foundation Issues Effect The Value of Your Home

 Does that mean you should not be worried about the value of your home?
 You should always be aware of your home's value and the things that you can do to increase it.

 A bad foundation could lead to an increase in your homeowner’s insurance as well.
 The cost of this insurance is directly related to the condition of your home.
 You have to factor in the increase of the insurance as well as the other costs.
-This will determine whether your home has truly decreased in value when you eventually sale it.
+This will determine whether your home has truly decreased in value when you eventually sell it.

 Having foundation issues does not mean you will lose money when selling your home.
 You need to call an expert and get the cost for repair and their professional opinion on how to proceed.
-They can also tell you the time it will take for repairs and whether it might be better to sale as is.
+They can also tell you the time it will take for repairs and whether it might be better to sell as-is.
 The biggest thing to remember is not to ignore the issues you are having.

 When you ignore a bad foundation it will continue to deteriorate, along with the structures around it.
 This can easily turn a $1500 repair into a $10,000 repair.
 Fixing the foundation problems as they become apparent will ensure your home's value, whether or not you decide to sell.